 We host free tours every second Monday of the month at 3pm.
-(Exceptions for April, July & August) Come on by to view the facility and meet the team!
+(Exceptions for April, July & August) Come on by to view the facility!

 Catch up on the latest inclusive education news from the unique perspectives of our teachers and parents of students.

 Check out our full schedule of upcoming events and important HTS dates.

 HTS is involved in some fantastic and exciting community service projects throughout the Bay Area, many of which have received notable attention.
 Check out some of the many organizations we've worked with and continue to support.